GOECHA/angular-distance/README.md

 - Cypress

-This project was bootstrapped with [Create ReactNative App](https://github.com/facebook/create-reactnative-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-reactnative-app).